 Having understood these concepts, the relationship between spinal structure/posture and nerve function must be determined in order to validate chiropractic theory, but not chiropractic practice.
-We know that structure determines function, be it a chair, a tooth brush, a house or the spine.
-Let us now look at how spinal structure and posture affects the nervous system, our emotions, ability to combat disease and our quality of life.
+We know that structure determines function, be it a chair, a tooth brush, a house or the spine, so let’s now look at how spinal structure affect the nervous system, our emotions, ability to combat disease and our quality of life.

 Many illnesses in children have their origin in imperfect body mechanics

 – Nicholas Audrey, 1740

 In 49 of 50 cadavers studied, Dr. Henry Windsor found 139 diseased organs, including heart, lungs, livers, intestines, prostate and kidneys.
 He further found that the nerves that supplied these organs came from areas of the spine with abnormal curvature.
 He concluded that structural problems preceded the diseased organs.

 Visceral problems caused by a misaligned pelvis include incontinence, constipation, dysmenorrhoea, impotence, sexual dysfunction, recurrent cystitis and urinary tract infection